What You Need To Know About Creating A Wedding Menu

 - Photography Coordination: Align food service with photo schedules

-- Transition Times: Allow time between ceremony and reception
+- Transition Times: Allow time between the ceremony and the reception

 - Vendor Coordination: Ensure all team members understand timing